SnowflakePowered/listinfo-rs/README.md

 ---

 ## Usage
 listinfo-rs provides a lower-level zero-copy expression tree API as well as a more user friendly Serde deserialization API.
-See the crate documentation or tests for more detailed examples.
+See the crate documentation or tests for more detail examples.

 ```rust
 #[test]